kwaldenphd/apis-python/README.md

 # load response into JSON object, removing first element which is field labels
 formattedResponse = json.loads(response.text)[1:]
+# Note: If you receive an error like '''JSONDecodeError: Expecting value: line 2 column 1 (char 1)''',
+# toggle between double quotes (" ") and single quotes (' ') in calledAPI

 # write that JSON object to a file
 with open('output.json', 'w') as json_file: